tapjs/tapjs/readme.markdown

   tap-parser <options>

 Parses TAP data from stdin, and outputs the parsed result in the format specified by the options.
-Default output is uses node's `util.format()` method.
+Default output uses node's `util.inspect()` method.

 Options: